-G. I. BILL RIGHTS
+G. I. Bill of Rights

-The G.I.
-Bill of Rights can best be explained by breaking it down into the following four general sections:
+The G. I. Bill of Rights can best be explained by breaking it down into the following four general sections:

-- 1. Education or Job Training. •
+- 1. Education or Job Training.

 - 2. Guarantee of loans.

 - Unemployment allowance including aid for self employed.

 - 4. Job finding assistance.